-ownyourhome.gov.uk
+www.helptobuy.gov.uk

-There are many helpful explanations and guides on the Help To Buy section of the government's website.
+There are many helpful explanations and guides on the Help To Buy website.
 You should look at this first if you have any queries.

 There is a local Help To Buy Agent for every area of the country.
 Look on the website to find the one for your area.
 Their websites give the local contact information and further details of the scheme.